nymtech/sphinx/README.md

 added additional public methods on the `Version`

+#### v0.3.2

+added version method to allow constructing SURBs with legacy headers

 #### v0.4.0

 removed processing and creation of packets with undefined operations

+#### v0.5.0

+- temporarily restored processing and creation of packets with undefined operations as additional breaking changes had to be added to v0.3.2 release
+- removed `RoutingKeys` in favour of `ExpandedSharedSecret` and added `ReplyTag`
+- type adjustments

 ### Benchmarks